stephenrong/mutation-paper/README.md

 scripts/ folder contains the following scripts:

 - mu_sims_matrix.R is used to preprocess ERM rates from Carlson et al. Nat.
 Comm.
-2018 into mutation rate profiles with varying levels of mutational bias (output files are already included in data/ folder).
+2018 into mutation rate profiles with varying levels of mutational bias.
+Output files are already included in data/.

 - mu_sims_module.py is a module containing functions for loading requisite data of ERM rates, EI scores, and Grantham scores, generating random sequences, performing simulations, and tracking summary statistics.